borys25ol/amazon-location-cookies-service/README.md

 ## Description

-This project can be used to get Amazon location cookies from specific Amazon `Zip-Code` and country-specific domains like `.de`, `.co.uk`, etc.
+This project can be used to get Amazon location cookies from specific Amazon `zip-code` and country-specific domains like `.de`, `.co.uk`, etc.

 It will be very helpful when you are using random geolocation proxies for scraping data from Amazon because Amazon returns content based on user IP.